 Know that you are not alone in navigating these changes.
 UBC is an exceptional community doing all we can to support one another.
-The Keep Learning website compiles resources to help you set up, learn effectively online, understand the technologies used at UBC, take care of yourself, answer questions, and get support in this new context.
-You can also share what your online learning experience has been like, so this resource can improve.
+The Keep Learning website shares resources to help you navigate the online components of your courses.
+You can find information to get you set up, learn effectively online, understand the technologies used at UBC, take care of yourself, answer questions, and receive support.
+You can also share what your online learning experience is like, so this resource can improve.

-Each online course at UBC may look different, even within the same faculty, school, or department.
-These differences are because your instructors are using the best tools for teaching in their specific classes.
-No matter how online courses are presented, focusing on these areas will help you get the most out of the experience.
+Each online course space at UBC may look different, even within the same faculty, school, or department.
+These differences exist because your instructors are using the best tools for teaching in their specific classes.
+No matter how online course spaces are presented, focusing on the following areas will help you get the most out of the experience.

 What you can do to succeed

-- Manage your time: Some courses will meet in real time online, some won’t, and others will use a combination.
+- Manage your time: Some courses will meet in real time, some won’t, and others will use a combination.
 Create a calendar with important dates, instructor office hours, and times you’ll “attend” live and recorded lectures for each course, to fairly distribute your attention.

-- Actively participate: Your learning will benefit from active participation in courses.
-Ask questions in discussion boards, post resources you find helpful, and comment when classmates share work.
+- Actively participate: Your online learning will benefit from active participation.
+Ask questions in discussion boards, post resources you find helpful, and comment or react when classmates share work.

 - Avoid procrastinating: Using applications to hand in work sometimes gets complicated.
 Try not to put things off until the last minute, because that minute might be spent solving technical issues!

-- Make it personal: Connections can be harder to make without seeing people face-to-face.
-But be personable online by adding profile pictures, introducing yourself, and logging in regularly to share support with peers.
+- Make it personal: Be more personable online by adding profile pictures, introducing yourself, and logging in regularly to share resources and support with peers.

-- Ask for help: Fully online learning can be overwhelming when it’s new.
+- Ask for help: Online learning can be overwhelming at times.
 Your instructors, teaching assistants, and technical support all expect you to have questions, and they want to help.
 Please don’t hesitate to reach out.

-Expect different approaches for how instructors will communicate, share content, encourage interaction, receive assignments, and give exams in online courses.
+Expect different approaches for how instructors will communicate, share content, encourage interaction, receive assignments, and give exams online.
 If any expectations are unclear, ask!
-We’re all in this together.

-Many instructors at UBC use Canvas » for online courses.
-In Canvas, you can complete most or all of your course activities.
+Most instructors at UBC use Canvas » for online course spaces.
+In Canvas, you can complete many of your course activities.